mustafa-cpu-pr/NTT-Data/README.md

 # Internship Experience at NTT Data

 ## Overview
 During my internship at NTT Data, I contributed to various development and automation projects involving data visualization, real-time UI integration, and system automation.
 Leveraging technologies like Go, Angular, Express, Node.js, Highcharts, and MongoDB, I developed tools to improve data handling and user interactivity.
 Each project emphasized a user-focused approach with secure, efficient backend solutions and real-time data processing, resulting in an enhanced user experience.
+Additionally, I gained a comprehensive understanding of the SimpliCloud platform and its dashboard, a cloud service offered by Global NTT DATA.

 ## Completed Tasks